counsyl/stor/docs/index.rst

 In Depth Documentation
 ----------------------
-Along with a generic ``path`` factory, Counsyl IO provides interfaces that are specific to accessing Posix file systems (``OSPath``) and for Swift object-based storage (``SwiftPath``).
+Along with a generic ``path`` factory, this project provides interfaces that are specific to accessing Posix file systems (``OSPath``) and for Swift object-based storage (``SwiftPath``).
 These interfaces are documented in the :ref:`path` section.

-Counsyl IO also provides some utilities related to file system procedures.
+Counsyl Storage Utils also provides some utilities related to file system procedures.
 These are described in the :ref:`utils` section.